 Keep Your Gums Healthy

 Bacteria, called plaque is always forming on your teeth.
 If you don't remove it, it can cause soreness, swelling, and bleeding in your gums.
-It can even cause infections that hurt the bone underneath.
+It can even cause infections that damage the bone underneath.

-Your dentist will treat serious gum disease, called periodontitis.
+Your dentist will treat gum disease, called periodontitis.
 If you let it go unchecked, it could harm your gums and bones.
 Once that happens, you may need to have teeth removed.

 Signs of gum disease include: